-Within University Health, the determination of death of a patient will be made by a doctor in compliance with the Texas Determination of Death Act.
+Within University Health, the determination of death of a patient will be made by a physician in compliance with the Texas Determination of Death Act and the policies of the Medical-Dental Staff of University Health.
 The policy includes definitions of cardio-respiratory death and brain death, and includes guidance on clinical assessment and confirmatory tests to determine brain death for both pediatric and adult patients.
+Physicians involved in the transplantation of an organ or tissue from a donor patient are specifically excluded from making the determination of death of the donor patient.
 For more information, refer to University Health Policy 9.05, Determination of Death.